Chapter 54:

 Three of them dropped to their knees and begged for mercy, but Mania cut their heads off.

-The last two tried to flee down the corridor away from Mania and the Raven, despite it being a dead end, but the Raven threw three knives at them and they fell down dead.
+The last two tried to flee down the corridor away from Mania and the Raven, despite it being a dead end, but the Raven threw knives at them and they fell down dead.

-“As you command, my lady.”
+“As you command, Lady Mania.”

 Mania clicked her tongue.